APOPO: Detecting landmines

-The rats are indigenous to Sub-Saharan Africa, so are suited to tropical climates and could be resistant to many endemic diseases.
-Few resources are needed to train and raise a rat to adulthood and they have a lifespan of six to eight years.
-Furthermore, rats do not form bonds with specific trainers like dogs but rather are motivated to work for food, so trained rats can be transferred between handlers.
+The rats are indigenous to Sub-Saharan Africa so are suited to tropical climates and could be resistant to many endemic diseases.
+Few resources are needed to train and raise a rat to adulthood, and they have a lifespan of six to eight years.
+Furthermore, rats, unlike dogs, do not form bonds with specific trainers but rather are motivated to work for food, so trained rats can be transferred between handlers.
 In the minefields, the rats are too light to detonate a pressure-activated mine when walking over it.
-Their small size also means that the rats can be more easily transported to sites than dogs.
+Their small size also means that they can be more easily transported to sites than dogs.

-Criticisms and limitations

-It was noted that rats cannot search reliably in areas of thick vegetation and often search more erratically than humans, offering a lower level of assurance that the land is mine-free.
+Rats cannot search reliably in areas of thick vegetation and often search more erratically than humans, offering a lower level of assurance that the land is mine-free.
 Additionally, they can only work for short periods in the heat, limiting their output.
-Manual demining teams are still the globally preferred method of landmine clearance, and currently APOPO is the only organisation in the world to use giant rats.
+Manual demining teams are still the globally preferred method of landmine clearance, and currently, APOPO is the only organisation in the world to use giant rats.